 Bratislava has 7 icons that every visitor should see and Bratislava Flag Ship restaurant is one of them.

 Any list of the most popular “sweet” street food stands in the centre of Bratislava would certainly include Buchtáreň (“Dumpling Palace”).
-Anyone looking for something sweet should come here.
-The menu offers honest, homemade steamed dumplings you can sweeten or spice up to make them savoury.

 A place where your soul will be delighted on the waves of the most delicate tastes, which combines the touch of bitter beer-brewing alchemy and the dainty appetite of Slovak and Czech gourmandise.